kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 **REMEMBER to show yourself restarting the game at the beginning of each attempt.**

 All glitches are banned, with the exception of the following:
-- Fast text (unavoidable without restarting the game frequently)
+- Fast Text (unavoidable without restarting the game frequently)
-- Duration glitch (also unavoidable, and semirandom at this point in time)
+- Duration Glitch (also unavoidable, and semirandom at this point in time)
+- Stunned Combat (difficult to reliably avoid)
+- Auto-Level Attributes (deemed a quirk of Auto-Levels instead of a glitch)

 In addition, exploits that give infinite experience, credits, or alignment points are also banned.